 Normally, one interview after final rejection is permitted.
 However, prior to the interview, the intended purpose and content of the interview should be presented briefly, preferably in writing.
 Such an interview may be granted if the examiner is convinced that disposal or clarification for appeal may be accomplished with only nominal further consideration.
 Interviews merely to restate arguments of record or to discuss new limitations which would require more than nominal reconsideration or new search should be denied.
 See MPEP 713.09.

 Interviews may be held telephonically, via video conference, or in-person on a USPTO campus.
 Applicant may request any of these interview methods and such request will normally be granted.
-Since some examiners work remotely from a USPTO campus, there may not always be an opportunity for an in-person interview.
+Since many examiners work remotely from a USPTO campus, there may not always be an opportunity for an in-person interview.
 However, these examiners are available for video conference and telephonic interviews.
 See MPEP 713.01